JuniVisionHQ/CollectiveCore/README.md

 ## Overview

 **CollectiveCore** is a full-stack application built with a .NET Core Web API backend and a modern React + TypeScript frontend.
-It provides a clean foundation for managing users and books, with a focus on simplicity, maintainability, and real-world development practices.
+It provides a clean foundation for managing users and their book collections, with a focus on simplicity, maintainability, and real-world development practices.

 ## Features